Osaka city assembly urges central government to pressure San Francisco to remove 'comfort women' memorial | The Japan Times

 The statement of opinion was passed Tuesday, the same day San Francisco Mayor Ed Lee died suddenly at age 65.
 Lee, who had worked as a civil rights lawyer and city bureaucrat before becoming mayor, had been a strong backer of the statue and memorial.

-But the actions by Lee and San Francisco drew condemnation from Osaka Mayor Hirofumi Yoshimura, who scrapped the six-decade sister city relationship between the two over the issue.
+But actions by Lee and San Francisco drew condemnation from Osaka Mayor Hirofumi Yoshimura, who scrapped the six-decade sister city relationship over the issue.
 Prime Minister Shinzo Abe also weighed in, expressing regret that the statue had been erected.

 “In December 2015, the Japanese and South Korean governments announced that the issue of comfort women, with an involvement of the Japanese military authorities at that time, was a grave affront to the honor and dignity of large numbers of women and that Japan would take responsibility,” the Osaka assembly said.
 “It was agreed the problem had been solved ‘finally and irreversibly’ and that the governments would refrain from accusing or criticizing each other regarding this issue in the international community.”